 Christmas in the Deaf Community

-This article is particularly personal to us.
 In September 1981, Ryan’s cousin Jenna was born deaf.
-Over the years this created a lot of life changing things for our family.
-Of course Ryan’s Uncle Jim, Aunt Janice, and Jenna’s brother Jeff we impacted the most, learning how to coordinate a life that was never expected.
-Immediately the family became immersed in Deaf culture, with Aunt Janice beginning a whole new career by returning to school to become an ASL Interpreter (something she is nationally known for to this day).
-At only 10 years old when Jenna was born, Ryan decided to become an interpreter as well and attended the National Technical Institute for the Deaf at Rochester Institute of Technology for his training and integration into the Deaf community.
-Ryan’s sister Brooke also attended college for her interpreter training and after graduation she was a school interpreter for many years.
-When Jenna passed in 2015 it was a spark that went out in our extended family.
-While we have all slowly moved back into our everyday lives we think of her always and miss her very much.
-Jenna was a big lover of Christmas lights so our display is really something special to us.
-But Jenna and our family are not the only people in the Deaf community with experience in holiday memories…
+Over the years, this created a lot of life changing things for our family.
+Of course, Ryan’s Uncle Jim, Aunt Janice, and Jenna’s brother Jeff were impacted the most.
+They learned how to coordinate a life that was never expected.
+Immediately, the family became immersed in Deaf culture.
+Aunt Janice began a whole new career by returning to school to become an ASL Interpreter (something she is nationally known for to this day).
+At only 10 years old when Jenna was born, Ryan decided to become an interpreter as well.
+He attended the National Technical Institute for the Deaf at Rochester Institute of Technology for his training and integration into the Deaf community.
+Ryan’s sister Brooke also attended college for her interpreter training.
+After graduation, she was a school interpreter for many years.

 Have you ever watched this scene for “A Miracle on 34th Street” and thought to yourself “how DO deaf people celebrate Christmas?
 They can’t hear the carols or many of the things that hearing people do!”